 How to find them?
-First, you need a dark sky.
-Second, you may need binoculars, as the Double Cluster is only faintly visible to the unaided eye – even on an inky black night.
+First, you really do need that dark sky.
+Second, you might need binoculars, as the Double Cluster is only faintly visible to the unaided eye – even on an inky black night.
 Look for the famous constellation Cassiopeia in the northwest, forming a backwards “3,” or perhaps an “E,” or the letter “M” or “W” turned on its side.

-These two open star clusters reside an estimated 7,400 light years away.
+These two open star clusters reside an estimated 7,400 light-years away.
 Each contains 300 to 400 stars.
 These stars are thought to be approximately three million years old … babies in star time!
 The stellar gas and the myriad stars that compose the flat disk of our Milky Way galaxy pass right through Cassiopeia and Perseus – and in front and behind the Double Cluster.
 If your sky is dark enough, you’ll see the hazy pathway of the winter Milky Way crossing this part of the sky.

 The Double Cluster was charted by skywatchers as early as 150 B.C.
 Hipparchus saw it, and Ptolemy named it as one of seven “nebulosities” in the Almagest, an ancient astronomy text used for over a millennium.
 The Double Cluster in Perseus ranks as a favorite among stargazers, a bejeweled place in the heavens to zoom in on with binoculars.

 Bottom line: Face the northwestern horizon as darkness falls on winter evenings to find the Double Cluster in the constellation Perseus.